Summer and Fall Reflection

 “Each year that we create the village, we add another stone in the foundation of earth-based community that honors what is learned by caring for spiritual-elemental forces alongside our elders and children.”

-We gather - Generations of us - made by the elders and the kids, 4 generations of active peace warriors to stay close to the fire.
+We gather - four generations of us, made by the elders and the kids - as active peace warriors to stay close to the fire.
 In this way we generate and regenerate our understanding of humanity in times of turmoil and social change.
+It felt as if all the prayers for peace above, below and around truly went out across the entire world.

 Rise Up!